papicella/elastic-customer-api-rest/README.md

 # Elastic Spring Customer RESTful - APM Demo

-This demo is a Spring Boot application which can be used to deploy to K8s and inject automatically an Elastic Agent for APM Monitoring with Elastic Observability
+This demo is a Spring Boot application which can be used to deploy to K8s and inject automatically an Elastic Agent for APM Monitoring with Elastic Observability.

+There is no code changes required simply use an Init Container on K8s to instrument your application on Elasic APM server using the steps below

 ## Prerequisites